dwmkerr/terminal-ai/README.md

 | `OS_PLATFORM`        | `nodejs os.platform()`                 |
 | `TTY_WIDTH`          | The terminal width (or 80 if not set)  |
 | `TTY_HEIGHT`         | The terminal height (or 24 if not set) |

-## TODO

-Quick and dirty task-list.

-**Chat - book preview ready**

-- [ ] fix: if we have any multiline in the output, or we have a markdown block, then start the response with a newline
-- [ ] fix: if we are writing to a file, put in markdown but strip all colors.
-- [ ] fix: if we have parameter input we still need to decode intent
-- [x] reply/copy/quit options - offer file output for example
-- [x] copy action, save action
-- [x] nth: just show the response prompt, but if empty response show actions
-- [ ] document chat
-- [ ] nth: chat command needs error handling

-**Book Ready**

-- [ ] nth: init command

-**Code - book ready**

-- [ ] code: interactive
-- [ ] nth: code - non interactive

-**GitHub**

-- [ ] feat: create/list bugs

-**Documentation - book ready**

-- [ ] nth: terminal recording

-**Epic - Output Modes**

-Enable the `<output>: input` format for chats, e.g. to go straight to file

-- [ ] feat: custom inqurirer module to handle keypresses and toggle the input prompt

-**Chat**

-- [ ] nth: see if we can auth user/pass instead of using an API key
-- [ ] nth: decide on whether a response prompt is needed.
-For a single line response it is probably good, for multi-line it is probably unneeded, for a single line of code it is likely not needed, consider either heuristics or configuration options
-- [ ] nth: support reflow with marked-terminal to more gracefully show output
-- [ ] nth: 'compact' option for action menu
-- [ ] nth: clean up the prompt for next action as well as the code
-- [ ] nth: decide how to trim markdown and space output.
-It might be based on whether the output is multi-line and so on
-- [ ] nth: give code blocks more of a background so that they are more readable

-**Configuration**

-- [ ] feat(config): prompts should be named

----

-- [ ] bug: fix skipped tests

-- [ ] bug: printError shows an empty square brackets at the end
-- [ ] bug(build): remove the disable deprecation warnings code and fix the punycode issues
-- [ ] bug(build): don't include source - just dist
-- [ ] bug(ai): on startup the default yaml config should be copied over?
-- [ ] bug(chat): when non-interactive if API key is not set, error message must be plain text
-- [ ] devex: 'ai' local command to run from my folder

-- [ ] nth(chat): line up input/output prompts on the colon

-- [ ] nth: 'vanilla' flag (no prompts)
-- [ ] fix(config): hide sensitive values by default

-- [ ] minor: consider what heading/title to run when init-ing the key or first time interactive.

-- [ ] really user friendly way to get API key set
-- [ ] we can check first time run via presence of config file
-- [ ] Call from vi example
-- [ ] Put in effective shell chapter
-- [ ] Check competitors
-- [ ] Spinners
-- [ ] Interactive mode shows prompt in green press up down to cycle modes
-- [ ] Chat mode default
-- [ ] Output: file -suggestion name and format eg ics
-- [ ] Clipboard
-- [ ] Structure: context prompt / input prompt / text / output mode
-- [ ] GitHub mode
-- [ ] Vanilla mode
-- [ ] Online instructions for api key
-- [ ] Videos on LinkedIn
-- [ ] When code is shown offer copy command
-- [ ] Execution context tty
-- [ ] Location specific prompts, eg create a .ai folder, include prompts in it, tai shows them
-- [ ] docs: readline/prompt input keyboard shortcuts (cancel, copy, etc)
-- [ ] nth: unhandled error prettier printing